album-app/album/docs/catalog-development.md

 # Catalog management

 This page documents how to setup and use your own catalogs.
-We encourage folks who don't want to curate their own catalogs to use our [capture-knowledge](https://gitlab.com/album-app/catalogs/capture-knowledge) catalog instead.
 Please [contact us](/contributing) if you have questions!

 All instructions are command line calls based on the Unix syntax - Windows users have to use backslashes for local paths.